Famines in the Czech lands: The hungry years (1432–1434)

+The sixteenth and eighteenth centuries

 Around 1560 a decrease in temperature resulted in another disappointing harvest.

-A famine following the War of the Austrian Succession in 1748 killed 1,200 people in Doksy, a city in the northern Czech lands.
+A famine following the War of the Austrian Succession in 1748 killed 1,200 people in Doksy, a town in the northern Czech lands.

 The Great Famine (1770–1771)

 The next recorded famine in the Czech lands was the Great Famine, which lasted from 1770 until 1771.
 The cause of the Great Famine was a disease of grain monoculture and heavy rains.
-The Great Famine killed twelve percent of the Czech lands' population, up to 500,000 inhabitants, and radicalized the countryside, which led to peasant uprisings.
 This famine ended when the Czech lands imported food and increased potato production by 100 percent.
+The Great Famine killed twelve percent of the Czech lands' population, up to 500,000 inhabitants, and radicalized the countryside, which led to peasant uprisings, like the peasant revolt of 1775 in Bohemia.

 Later famine

 The last famine in the Czech lands was in Czech Silesia in 1847.
 This famine was caused by a potato disease and led to the deaths of over 20,000 people.